How to Optimize Facebook Sharing Using Facebook’s Link Debugger

-Have you ever tried to paste a link to Facebook, only to find that the information doesn’t show up correctly?
+Have you ever tried to paste a link to Facebook while looking to get followers on Facebook, only to find that the information doesn’t show up correctly?
 For example, maybe the title is wrong or the image doesn’t load.
-That’s where the Facebook Debugger (aka Facebook Open Graph Debugger or Facebook Link Debugger) comes in.
+That’s where the Facebook Debugger (aka Facebook Open Graph Debugger or Facebook’s Link Debugger) comes in.

 Here’s what you need to know about the Facebook Link Debugger, and how you can use it to boost your shares.